-In situations involving allegations of assault, injury, harassment, or other violence, or when there is reason to believe continued contact between the respondent and others involved may interfere with those persons' safety or ability to fully participate in the University community, the Dean of Students, or designee, may issue a no contact directive to the respondent.
+In situations involving allegations of assault, injury, harassment, or other violence, or when there is reason to believe continued contact between the respondent and others involved may interfere with those persons' safety or ability to fully participate in the University community, the Dean of Students, Title IX Coordinator, or designee (s), may issue a no contact directive to the responding party.

-- a.
-The student will be notified in writing of this action, and the reasons for the no contact directive. - b.
+a.
+The student will be notified in writing of this action, and the reasons for the no contact directive.

+b.
 The student may, within two (2) business days of the imposition of the no contact directive, petition the Dean of Students or designee for removal or modification of the directive.
-The petition must be in writing and must include supporting documentation or information that the student does not pose, or no longer poses, a risk of harm to the health or safety of others.
+The petition must be in writing and must include relevant supporting documentation or information that the student does not pose, or no longer poses, a risk of harm to the health, safety, or well-being of others.
 A decision on such petition will be reached and communicated without undue delay by the Dean of Students or designee.